-Dental offices are no strangers to the potential of having an unannounced IPAC Public Health inspection.
-Now dental offices can add the possibility of the Ministry of Labour randomly arriving to the dental practice to inspect the offices pandemic plan and compliance.
-The difference between the two inspections is Public Health is mandated to protect the public and the Ministry of Labour for the employee/worker safety.
-Every workplace must be free of hazards to the employee, this includes infection control with the SARS-COV-2 being an infectious hazard.
+The difference between the two inspections is that Public Health is mandated to protect the public and the Ministry of Labour for employee/worker safety.
+Every workplace must be free of hazards to the employee, including infection control, with the SARS-COV-2 being an infectious hazard.
 The missions of both authorities do overlap in the end with the result being overall human safety.
 The Ministry of Labour states their objective is to enhance employers' awareness of their responsibilities.

 - Gaps in communication and provision of information pose strong health and safety risks during the transition of care between facilities.

 - The transfer of information to prevent workplace injuries from hazards related to workplace violence, (and others such as musculoskeletal and infections) is important for workplace parties so they can put in place the appropriate measures and procedures to protect workers.

 - Bring the focus on worker health and safety to the forefront of the changing and integrated healthcare system.

 The dental regulatory bodies, dental professional organizations, public health Ontario, and the government of Canada, have all offered countless resources to ensure businesses have a pandemic plan and are following through with compliance.
 The Ministry of Labour has also offered tools and knowledge to comply with health and safety requirements, which is PHASE 1 where the ministry focuses on education, outreach, and awareness.